KevinFrantz/coding-challenge-online-shop/README.md

 # coding-challenge-online-shop
 Coding challenge for a online shop
-## tasks
+## task
 ### requirements
 1. Create a web application with PHP which works like a really small online shop.  	&#10003;
 2. Create a database with at least 20 products automatically per script.  	&#10003;
-3. Create a product listing which display all products from the database.
-The following information are required:
+3. Create a product listing which display all products from the database.  	&#10003; <br> The following information are required:
   - price net and gross  	&#10003;
   - image  	&#10003;
   - product name  	&#10003;